~ article by Danie Bester

 Support for Android, Touch and Smart Phones

-The tablet version have been extended to Android Tablets, and touch support for the Surface.
+The tablet version has been extended to Android Tablets, and touch support for the Surface.
 Minor changes have been made to the phone versions as well.

 Apart from the above tools, Lightroom 6, also steps up the game by offering improved tools such as: